tommysteryy/junqi-simple/README.md

 # Junqi CLI *"Jun"*
-A simple command-line "referee", *Jun*, for the traditional Chinese game 军旗 (junqi)
+A simple command-line "referee", *Jun*, for the traditional Chinese game 军棋 (junqi)

 ## Motivation
 For whatever reason, the more popular games in my asian culture are two-player-ed; while popular games in western culture seem to be much more multiplayer-ed.
-Many of my games, I can just play with my girlfriend 1-on-1, but one of her favourites, 军旗 REQUIRES a third-party "referee" to progress the game.
+Many of my games, I can just play with my girlfriend 1-on-1, but one of her favourites, 军棋 REQUIRES a third-party "referee" to progress the game.
 This is for you, love!

-## What is 军旗？
+## What is 军棋？
-军旗, pronounced "jew-n ch-ee", is a traditional, 2-player, highly-tactical board game that challenges both players to play a game of war **without ever knowing each other's pieces**.
+军棋, pronounced "jew-n ch-ee", is a traditional, 2-player, highly-tactical board game that challenges both players to play a game of war **without ever knowing each other's pieces**.

 ![Picture of the junqi board](https://images-na.ssl-images-amazon.com/images/I/51j1UanSMXL.jpg "Typical setup for Junqi")